 He also learned that a double split routine, coupled with a solid nutritional program, would yield even belter results.
 From these discoveries, he built a giant bodybuilding/fitness/nutrition and magazine financial empire...
 Not You’re Average ‘JOE’.

-Joe with his brother Ben Weider founded the IFBB.
+Joe with his brother Ben Weider they founded the IFBB.
 (International Federation of Bodybuilding), in 1946.